tang-wenhui/tang-wenhui.github.io/_pages/about.md

 News
 ----
+* April 2024  I will give a talk at UCSF!
 * Mar 2024  I will give a talk at University of Chicago!
 * Mar 2024  I will give a talk at [Physics of Living Systems@MIT](https://sites.google.com/view/pls-short-talks/home)!
 * Mar 2024  I am selected as one of the twelve finalists for DSOFT Emerging Soft Matter Excellence (ESME) award by American Physics Society!
 See details [here](https://engage.aps.org/dsoft/honors/esme-award?_gl=1*tgc5yb*_ga*MjAwNTYxNDM4Mi4xNjY5NzYxMTk5*_ga_1CCM6YP0WF*MTcwOTA3MTg5MS4xMzAuMC4xNzA5MDcxODkxLjYwLjAuMA..).